jbristowe/writing/the-gold-standard-in-dotnet-development.md

 ### Telerik UI for UWP

 Telerik UI for UWP is a suite of 20+ UI controls that help developers build UWP applications.
 It contains controls that address common UI requirements in line-of-business (LOB) applications, including data management (DataForm), scheduling (Calendar), navigation (RadialMenu), data visualization (Chart), and more.
+The source code for these controls can be found on GitHub: [UI-for-UWP](https://github.com/telerik/ui-for-uwp).

 ![](https://i.imgur.com/kkDpH5S.png)